Mitigation and Extenuating Circumstances

 The University operates a fit to sit / fit to submit approach to extenuating circumstances which means students who take their assessment are declaring themselves fit to do so.
-Students who, for valid reasons, are not fit to take assessment may submit their extenuating circumstances for consideration by their Faculty Mitigation Panel.
-This will ensure that the Board of Examiners is fully aware of your circumstances when finalising your marks for the modules affected.
+Students who, for valid reasons, are not fit to take assessment may submit their extenuating circumstances for consideration by their School Mitigation Panel.
+This will ensure that the Module Board is fully aware of your circumstances when finalising your marks for the modules affected.

 Examples of extenuating circumstances include illness, bereavement, serious family illness or being a victim of crime.
 You will need evidence to prove your situation; the Students’ Union Advice Service can offer guidance on what evidence you will need to present.
 There are also examples in the guidance document below.
 You can pick up a form from your Student Administration Office, or download one from the documents below.